devnexen/deviceatlas-cloud-c/README.md

 - 2 samples configuration files for each cache support are provided.
 - 3 examples which represents sort of use cases, batch, C++ example, multi thread and a simple one for pure speed benchmarking.
 - A simple C++ wrapper and an example (requires a C++11 compiler compliant, gcc >= 4.8 or clang).
-- A simple Python3 wrapper (requires Python 3 C headers installed).
+- A simple Python 3 wrapper (requires Python 3 C headers installed).
 - A new cache handler can be written via the cache's provider interface as long as the library used is multi thread safe.
 - A basic travis build configuration.